jt-lanl/cov-voc/README.md

 ### covid

-contains a lot of hard-coded covid-specific routines and constants (eg, definition of where RBD and NTD regions are)
+contains a lot of hard-coded covid-specific routines and constants (eg, definition of where RBD and NTD regions are). also contains a lot of miscellaneous routines that happen to be used by multiple tools.

 ### colornames
 simple module for translating common color names into hash-hexcodes